dimpu47/thermos/README.md

 - Flask Application Factory
 - Unit Testing

-To run or test this demo app on you local machine:
+To run or test this demo app on your local machine:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 (assuming you would know how to pip install flask packages from terminal)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~